amf-paulinho/scriptdrop/README.md

 - [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider'

+- [ ] I have to improve the test coverage

 - [x] Improve a bit the functionality the able User to enter a list of items that compose an Order.
 What we have right now, basicly shows the concept.
 But it is pretty much well done.

 - [x] Using Socket to Change Order Status, I left a simple combo box, which can break down the business workflow.